Things to Know Before Moving to Idaho

 Don’t move to Idaho if you’re looking to live in a place with fun and exciting weather, and this is coming from me, a meteorologist, LOL.
 Idaho is one of the most beautiful places to live because we have boring weather.
 I can count on my hands the number of days we get exciting weather every year.
 We’ll get a few days of thunderstorms (if we’re lucky), a few days of heavy snow, some windy days, and that’s about it.
 We don’t get tornadoes, blizzards, or hurricanes.
 If you want rain/more precipitation in general, north Idaho is the best part of the state to live.

 As far as natural disasters go, Idaho is very lucky to not really get any.
-Heat is a big one in the summer months, and sometimes the river flows are so high that they flood (rare, but it can happen—it did in Boise in 2017 after a big snow year).
+Extreme heat is a problem in the summer months, and sometimes the river flows are so high that they flood (rare, but it can happen—it did in Boise in 2017 after a big snow year).
 The biggest threat in my opinion is earthquakes.
-Idaho is seismically active; our most recent large earthquake happened in March 2020!
-(That’s the only one I’ve felt in my over three decades living here.)
+Idaho is seismically active; our most recent large earthquake happened in March 2020, and we had another big one close by in February 2024!
+(Those are the only ones I’ve felt in my over three decades living here.)
 Also, Yellowstone is partially in Idaho, and we all know what can happen with that!

 5. If you hate summer or hate winter, don’t move to Idaho.